KevinMackenzie/OpenCircuitsStatus/designs/Algorithm.md

 One instance of the algorithm runs per-document.
 All inter-document connections (i.e. ICs) are proxied through Components in the embedding documents.

 ## System Model
 The system is composed of a single server and any number of connected clients.
 The connection between the clients is secured and authorized with a set of capabilities (view, edit, etc.?).
-The connection is WebSockets, which are asynchronous, but do guarantee delivery and order.
+The connection is WebSockets, which are synchronous, guarantee delivery, and guarantee order.
+The synchronous property is only important for the liveness of clients.

 Clients may go offline for any reason (crash, internet connection, closing) without prior warning and can engage in Byzantine behavior.
 Malicious edits to the document are not Byzantine, but violations of the protocol are.